 2010 Expedition to Krenkel Station, Hayes Island, Franz Josef Land, Russia

 The 2009 Yamal Expedition to Ostrov Belyy and Kharp, Yamal Region, Russia

-Rapid Arctic Transitions Related to Infrastructure and Climate Change (RATIC) Workshop at Arctic Change 2014.
-Ottawa, ON December 8-12.
-Arctic Change 2014
+Rapid Arctic Transitions Related to Infrastructure and Climate Change (RATIC) Workshop at Arctic Change 2014 in Ottawa, ON, December 8-12.

-ArcticBiomass Workshop, Fairbanks, AK September 2-3, 2014: 21 participants from USA, Norway, Finland, UK and EU-Joint Research Cetner in Italy.
+ArcticBiomass Workshop, Fairbanks, AK September 2-3, 2014: 21 participants from USA, Norway, Finland, UK and EU-Joint Research Center in Italy.